-Cash and cash equivalents.
-Cash and cash equivalents are items which are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Cash and cash equivalents include unrestricted balances with the NBU, deposit certificates and all interbank placements with original maturities of less than three months.
-Funds restricted are excluded from cash and cash equivalents.
-Cash and cash equivalents are carried at amortised cost.
+Cash and funds in the National Bank of Ukraine.
+Cash and funds in the National Bank of Ukraine are items which are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and funds in the National Bank of Ukraine include unrestricted balances with the NBU and deposit certificates.
+Funds restricted are excluded from cash and funds in the National Bank of Ukraine.
+Cash and funds in the National Bank of Ukraine are carried at amortised cost.

 Due from other banks.
-Due from other banks are accounted for when the Bank advances money to counterparty banks with no intention of trading the resulting unquoted non-derivative receivable due on fixed or determinable dates.
-These accounts receivable are not related to derivatives and do not have market quotes.
+Due from other banks are accounted for when the Group advances money to counterparty banks with no intention of trading the resulting unquoted non-derivative receivable due on fixed or determinable dates.
 Amounts due from banks are carried at amortised cost.

 Securities.
-The 'securities' caption in the separate statement of financial position includes:
+The 'securities' caption in the consolidated statement of financial position includes:

-- debt securities measured at amortised cost; these are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortised cost using the effective interest method;

-- debt securities measured at FVOCI; and

-- equity securities designated as at FVOCI.
+- debt investment securities measured at amortised cost; these are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortised cost using the effective interest method; - · debt securities measured at FVOCI; and - equity investment securities designated as at FVOCI.

 Loans and advances to customers.
-'Loans and advances to customers' caption in the separate statement of financial position includes:
+'Loans and advances to customers' caption in the consolidated statement of financial position includes:

-- loans to customers measured at amortised cost; they are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortised cost using the effective interest method; - finance lease receivables.
+- loans to customers measured at amortised cost; they are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortised cost using the effective interest method: - · net investment amounts in finance lease.